Cost-effective medical technologies for supporting infection management

 2

-Arrival at the ward
+Arrival at the hospital

-What can be done
+What can be done by technology?

 Technology examples: